Yoga or Running? Neither…

 - Increases focus

-- Makes the immune system stronger
+- It makes the immune system stronger

 - Vajrasana – Strengthens legs & back.
 Stretches ankles, thighs, knees & hips.

-- Mandukasana – Strengthens back, hips, knees & ankles Improves digestion
+- Mandukasana – Strengthens back, hips, knees & ankles.
+Improves digestion

 - Shashankasana – Strengthens back muscles.

-- Gomukhasana – Strengthens ankles, thighs, shoulders, armpit, chest, deltoid and triceps.
+- Gomukhasana – Strengthens ankles, thighs, shoulders, armpit, chest, deltoid, and triceps.

 - Vakrasana – Reduces belly fat.
 Increases elasticity of the spine.